individuals who interact with our organisation. It explains what personal information we

 2. How we use your data

 We will only use your data in a manner that is appropriate considering the basis on which that data was collected, as set out in the table in section 1.
+All calls are recorded for training and evaluation purposes.

 For example, we may use your personal information to: